inventory management

 How to handle expiration dates

 If your products have expiration dates, you can optionally include this information in the lot number as well.
+For food producers, accurately calculating your product’s expiry date before encoding it into your lot numbers is an important first step.
 This can be done in a few different ways, but the most common is to include the expiration date as part of the lot number.
 For example:

 In this example, the lot number would include the product’s date of manufacture, the sequence number of the product within the lot, and the expiration date.
 The expiration date would be included in all lot numbers so that it is easy to identify when a product expires.